ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

         }

-2. In your View class, conform your Screenlet's View Model protocol.
+2. Conform your View class to your Screenlet's View Model protocol.
 Make sure to get/set all the protocol's properties.
-For example, Add Bookmark Screenlet's View Class, `AddBookmarkView_default`, conforms `AddBookmarkViewModel`:
+For example, here’s Add Bookmark Screenlet's View Class  (`AddBookmarkView_default`) conformed to `AddBookmarkViewModel`:

         import UIKit